ngamzedeniz/UV-index-website/README.md

-A website that shows UV index for your location. (without any adds)
+A website that shows UV index for your location. (without any ads)